marcinnajder/marcinnajder.github.io/_posts/2024-11-01-advanced-typing-pick.md

 I hope you can see the recursive call of `PickM`.
 The pair `[NewKey, Key]` describes the mapping of property names.
 The final result is represented as an intersection type of `{ [key in NewKey : T[Key] }` and the recursive call `PickM<T, Rest>` for mapping pairs left.

 Maybe we should stop here, because I have yet another idea ... ;) What about a scenario like `pickm(p, "id", "name", ["personAge", "age"], ["personCounty", "address.country"])`?
-Check the following article about the `ensureProperties` function.
+Check out the next article about the `ensureProperties` function.